JonathanMCarter/GoogleSheetsTwineHarlowe/README.md

-<b>Due to a high volume of request for this script/solution I have made this repository to privde the code to all who need it.
+<b>Due to a high volume of request for this script/solution I have made this repository to provide the code to all who need it.
 Some info on what is what and how to set things up is below.</b>

 This repository stores a solution I developed from an existing solution that was broken in the latest version of Twine at the time.
 This solution is built for the use case it was needed for, which was to send and get data from a sheet filling up columns and returning a random selection of cells from the column desired.

-Now I don't actually use Twine or google sheet code personally so my experience is limited and this solution is not perfect.
+Now I don't actually use Twine or google sheet code personally, so my experience is limited, and this solution is not perfect.
 But hopefully this will help you get and send data well enough for your project.

 # Usage & Setup
 ## Send Script (Twine Harlowe)